 Some of the myths associated with dementia include the following:

 - There is nothing you can do about dementia once you have it

 - If someone in your family has dementia, you will have it too

 - People with dementia are agitated, violent and aggressive

 - People with dementia can’t function, can’t have a quality of life, and can’t enjoy activities

 - There’s no point in visiting the doctor if a diagnosis has already been made

 Talking to your loved ones about their newly diagnosed dementia can be a sensitive topic and there are pros and cons.
 At Livewell and prior to the move to Livewell, we encourage insight into the person’s own diagnosis – if this is possible and realistic.
 This will assist the person when they feel disoriented and frustrated as to why they can’t remember day to day things.
 This is however the families own discussion and should be dealt with carefully.

 If we start by breaking down these myths and educating people about dementia, it will help create a more consciously aware society.
 This type of society is fundamentally needed to shift the paradigm of dementia in South Africa.
-Not only will it help more people living with dementia to get the help and support they deserve but it also helps families recognize early signs and symptoms ensuring help is given earlier rather than later.
-If you have a family member living with dementia then you are one step closer to being part of the solution to break down misconceptions and create awareness for dementia in South Africa.
+It will help more people living with dementia get the help and support they deserve, but it also helps families recognize early signs and symptoms, ensuring help is given earlier rather than later.
+If you have a family member living with dementia, you are one step closer to being part of the solution to break down misconceptions and create awareness for dementia in South Africa.
 Never forget that you are not alone, we are all in this together.